14.09.2022 PhD students participate in 3MT competition at UZH

 20.08.2020 Successful Bachelor thesis defence

 Our student Livio Redard-Jacot recently completed their Bachelor thesis as part of the group.
 During this unusual online semester, he successfully completed the simulated electron recoil background spectrum of the DARWIN experiment at the low energies (below 1.5 MeV).
 With these simulations he estimated the sensitivity of DARWIN to solar axions and axion-like particles, a topic receiving a lot of attention since the last results of the XENON Collaboration.
 The details of the analysis can be found in his thesis, titled "Sensitivity of the DARWIN experiment to axions and axion-like particled."
-(PDF, 3933 KB)
+(PDF, 3 MB)

 02.07.2020 Neutrino 2020 Conference

 The XXIX International Conference on Neutrino Physics and Astrophysics (Neutrino 2020) was organized by Fermilab and held online from June 22 to July 2, 2020.
 It is an important international conference series held biannually in the field of neutrino physics, where progresses on both theory and experiment are presented.

 Our group contributed a total of 6 posters on XENON1T/nT, DARWIN, GERDA, and LEGEND-200 experiments: